rakhimov/scram/doc/scram_description.rst

     The sequence also be from first to last member.

 #.
 Exclusive OR (XOR) :
-    Output fault occurs if exactly one of the input faults occurs.
-(A XOR B) = (A AND B') OR (A' AND B) Some packages restrict input events to only two.
+    Output fault occurs if exactly one of the two input faults occurs.
+(A XOR B) = (A AND B') OR (A' AND B).
+In other words, the result is one or the other but not both.
+    This gate can only have two inputs.
+For several inputs, the output fault occurs if odd number of faults occur.
+This can be simulated by chaining XOR gates if needed.

 #.
 Inhibit :
     Output fault occurs if the single input fault occurs in the